 Dr. Kinsora evaluates the resulting data set for validity prior to interpretation in every patient that he sees.
-The assessment of validity is based on freestanding performance and symptom validity measures, embedded performance validity measures, and through advanced pattern and base-rate analysis.
 This process ensures that the interpretation of neurocognitive measures remains accurate.
-Once validity is established, the pattern of performance is compared to known diagnostic groups and well researched cognitive processing pathways.
-The patterns of performance are then used to formulate expected deficits that might be expected in the patient's day-to-day life.
+Once validity of the data set is established, the pattern of performance is compared to known diagnostic groups and well researched cognitive processing pathways.
+The patterns of performance are then used to formulate a pattern of expected effects of the pattern of performance for the patient in his or her day-to-day life.
 In many cases, diagnostic groups can be eliminated entirely based on the pattern of performance.
-Neuroscience research clearly demonstrates that neurocognitive assessment is more useful than MRI, PET, and other radiological studies in describing the extent of damage that might be present in various neurological disorders and traumatic brain injuries.
+Neuroscience research clearly demonstrates that neurocognitive assessment is far more accurate than predictions based on MRI, PET, and other radiological studies in describing the extent of neurocognitive alteration that might be present in various neurological disorders and traumatic brain injuries.

 A basic neurocognitive assessment can take between 6 and 8 hours or more to complete, depending on the referral questions, the neurological problems experienced, and the capabilities of the patient.
 In most cases, we will attempt to complete the assessment in one day.
 There are exceptions to this long time commitment.
 For example, our evaluation of the elderly patient may be as short a three hours.

 Independent and Medical-legal Evaluations